tomedegroot/study-material/linuxEssentialsCertification/topic5/specialDirectoriesAndFiles.md

 `chmod 0777 sticky` -> sticky bit is off
 `chmod 1777 sticky` -> sticky bit is on.

+REMEMBER:
+Without the sticky bit set, any user with write and execute permissions for the directory can rename or delete contained files, regardless of the file's owner.

+In other words, if you have write access to a dir, but not the file in the dir (*/dir/file*), then you can still the delete the file since you have write access to the dir

 ##SUID##

 1. `SUID` -> set owner user id upon execution.